alphagov/govuk_frontend_toolkit/.travis/README.md

 The private key is encrypted using `travis encrypt-file` and then committed to this repo.

 The decrypt commands are in `.travis.yml`.
+We only decrypt these files on the master branch because people who have forked the repo don't have access to the `$encrypted` environment variables.

 ## Trigger script